cavo789/blog/blog/XXX/behat-introduction/index.md

 This small changes will empower us because Mink will comes with a lot of already written steps.

-To get the list, run `vendor/bin/behat -di` in your console:
+To get the list, run `clear ; vendor/bin/behat -di` in your console:

 ![Print definitions](./images/print_definitions.png)

 Did you see?
 We've our three steps (the first three displayed) then we got extra steps coming from Mink.
 And you can scroll a lot, there are already many steps that Mink allows you to reuse.

-Run `vendor/bin/behat` in the console again:
+Run `clear ; vendor/bin/behat` in the console again:

 ![Ambiguous match](./images/ambiguous_match.png)